 At Mount Holyoke, R.A.D. is part of the Department of Physical Education two credit PE course, which is designed to teach women basic self-defense.
 The course meets for two hours once a week for 13 weeks.
 At Smith, the Department teaches R.A.D. classes as a co-curricular opportunity.

 About Our Instructors

-Lead Instructor, Barbara A. Arrighi is the Deputy Chief of the Campus Police Department at Mount Holyoke and is a Master level Karate Instructor.
+Lead Instructor, Barbara A. Arrighi is the retired Deputy Chief of the Campus Police Department at Mount Holyoke and is a Master level Karate Instructor.
 She is certified through R.A.D., Rape Aggression Defense Systems as a Basic, Advanced, and Kids R.A.D.
 Instructor and is a Staff Instructor in Keychain self-defense.
 In July 2000, Ms. Arrighi was elevated to Keychain Defense Staff Instructor for R.A.D. systems.
 Ms. Arrighi was awarded the 2004 Susan B. Anthony Award by R.A.D.
 Systems for her long-time commitment to R.A.D. and personal safety instruction.

-Ms. Arrighi has been training in Karate since 1972 and has been teaching for the Department of Physical Education at Mount Holyoke College since 1975.
+Ms. Arrighi has been training in Karate since 1972 and taught for the Department of Physical Education at Mount Holyoke College since 1975.
 As a master level teacher (Shihan) Ms. Arrighi has been teaching women self-defense in a straight forward, easy to learn method, which both the R.A.D.
 Basic and Advanced Keychain self-defense physical defense courses offer.
 However, for students that are interested in a long-term traditional karate course, Ms. Arrighi also a heads the Bushido-Kai Karate Club at MHC.
 See also USA Shito-Ryu Karate Do-Kai.